 Once a month, the women of Good Shepherd gather for "Ladie's Night Out," which is a time for food, fun, and building relationships with one another, held at various locations including parishioner's homes, the church, and Pinewood Country Club.
 Our women also get together on a semi-regular basis for retreats, and are the driving force behind the Fellowship Committee (see our Faith in Action page).

 One important way we fulfill our mission to "spread the Good News" and educate others about our faith is through online communication.
-Through this website, our Facebook page, our Twitter feed, and Father Joe's blog, we are able to share the experience of being at Good Shepherd with those who are not able to be physically present with us, and reach out to those who may be considering joining us for the first time.
+Through this website, our Facebook page, YouTube channel, Instagram and Twitter, as well as Father Joe's blog, we are able to share the experience of being at Good Shepherd with those who are not able to be physically present with us, and reach out to those who may be considering joining us for the first time.
 If you are tech savvy and want to be part of this ministry, please let us know!